AnirudhHimself/Random-Walker/README.md

 # Random-Walker

-Random walks let us model some stochastic events, like stock market prices or genetic drift, which have random movement.
+Random walks let us model random events, like stock market prices or genetic drift, which have some amount of unpredictable movement.
 According to Wikipedia, the greatest source in the world, they've been around since 1905.

 ## Result